-There are 2 whistle sounds and three air pump sounds for you to choose.
+There are 6 sets of chuff sound from heavy large to small light steam.
+There are also 12 whistle sounds, four bell sounds, and three air pump sounds for you to choose.
 The choice of air pump sound is for randomly played sounds when the loco is at idle.
-If using the MRC Prodigy Advance DCC System, you can use F19 to scroll through two different whistle.
+If using the MRC Prodigy Advance DCC System, you can use F19 to scroll through twelve different whistle.